ahdghasemi/ahdghasemi.github.io/_pages/teaching.md

 nav: true
 nav_order: 6

-I teach ML, generative models, DSP, image processing, and data science foundations, with an emphasis on linking theory to reproducible engineering practice.
-My goal is to help students move from technical familiarity to research-grade reasoning: specifying assumptions, building meaningful baselines, debugging under shift and partial observability, and justifying accuracy–reliability–cost tradeoffs.
-My UMass evaluations reflect strong execution and clarity (**recent instructor effectiveness 4.7/5.0**, with **5.0/5.0** on preparation and use of class time in a recent offering).

 profiles:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/